Summer: Rutgers- Engaging with Greece in Transition

 The American College of Thessaloniki will provide students with off campus accommodation in downtown Thessaloniki.
 Rooms are all fully furnished (including kitchen appliances in individual studios or in common areas).
 Off-campus housing locations are well served by the city’s reliable bus system with buses running at 10-15 minute intervals.
 Meals are not included in the cost of the program.

-For more information about the Program Cost and additional Non-Billable Expenses for this program from 2016, please view the program budget sheet
+For more information about the Program Cost and additional Non-Billable Expenses for this program, please view the program budget sheet

 For more information about Finances, including information about financial aid and tuition remission, please visit the Finances section of our website.